 Because of its heritage, Stage 2 is a band that holds a special place in the annals of Irish showband history, and Alan played an important role in Stage 2's popularity.
 The band originated from members of one of Ireland's most famous showbands, The Dixies, who enjoyed years of success with a string of hits in the mid to late 60's, sung by Brendan O'Brien(Brendan sadly pasesed away from a heart attack at his home in Cork city in 2008).
 O'Brien and drummer/comedian Joe McCarthy headed out on their own, forming the split from The Dixies and aptly naming it Stage 2, the second part of thier musical journey.
 The members of the band were, Brendan O'Brien (vocals), Joe McCarthy (drums/vocals), Des Hickey (lead guitar/vocals), Pat Fortune(bass/vocals), Ray Cliffgord (keyboards/Sax), Dermot Ryan (saxes/flute/vocals) and of course Alan on vocals and trumpet.

-Originally, Stage 2 leaned towards a heavy brass sound in the genre of Chicago, Blood Sweat and Tears, but they found it was not the best dance music for the ballrooms at the time, so they switched back to the Top 40 of the day , a mix of pop and rock n' roll.
+Originally, Stage 2 leaned towards a heavy brass sound in the genre of Chicago, Blood Sweat and Tears and 10CC, but they found it was not the best dance music for the ballrooms at the time, so they switched back to the Top 40 of the day , a mix of pop and rock n' roll.
 This got the dancers back on the floor and the band played to thousands every night for many years after that and became one of the top five lineups in the country.
 They had a major hit with "Beautiful Sunday" sung by Brendan O'Brien.
 In 1973.
 Alan stepped up front as lead vocalist in 1974 and in 1975 they released "You've Grown Up" written by Mr. Sean Sharkey of Dublin's Television Club fame, which had great success on the charts and kept the fans flocking to the ballrooms in their thousands.

 The band toured throughout Ireland, England and Scotland, they had a huge following and played to packed houses every night.
 The bumper stickers which were handed out after their dances read "All the Worlds a Stage 2" and another which read "Come Dancing with Stage 2", you would see them on thousands of vehicles all over the country.
 This band left an indelible mark on the Irish showband scene.